-Parties can often be in dispute about the meaning of terms and what the terms of a contract require either party to do.
-As set out above, the courts have adopted an objective approach to interpreting contractual terms and determine the meaning of terms by referring to what a reasonable person would understand the terms to mean, by:
+Parties are often in dispute about the meaning of terms and what the terms of a contract require either party to do.
+As mentioned, the courts have adopted an objective approach to interpreting contractual terms and determine their meaning by referring to what a reasonable person would understand the terms to mean, by:

 • taking into account the natural and ordinary meaning of the language used in the actual text (if written) or oral term of the contract;

 • reading the terms in context and as part of the whole contract;

 • taking into account the purpose and object of the transaction; and

 • taking into account the objective background and surrounding circumstances known to both parties.

 The parties’ subjective intentions, beliefs or expectations are not relevant to determining what a term means.
 For example, even if A genuinely believes that a clause requires B to transfer ownership of farming equipment to them immediately, a court will disregard such evidence and determine the meaning of the clause based on what a reasonable person would understand the clause to mean, taking into account the factors listed above.

 A “collateral contract” is a separate contract that has been entered into as a condition of the main contract.
 For example, where A promises B to do something in consideration of B entering into the main contract, or where A gives an undertaking to B in consideration of B entering into a contract with C.

 Disputes about whether a collateral contract has been made often arise when it is unclear whether a party’s statement was objectively intended to be promissory or to be contingent on the making of the main contract.